ory/examples-archive/README.md

 $ curl http://localhost:4466/policies
 ```

-You should not see any errors
+You should see the preconfigured settings and no errors.

 #### Architecture